 Ms. Sadikisha Saundra Collier is a native New Yorker, born and raised in Bedford Stuyvesant, Brooklyn N.Y.
 Sadikisha is a multi-media artist, but is primarily known and recognized as a Master printmaker.
 Her work ranges from prints, painting, collage, computer graphics, and stained glass.
 She also expresses herself through video editing and fashion design.
 Sadikisha has a Master’s in Education from Cambridge College in Boston, Bachelor of Fine Arts and a Museum and Gallery management Certificate from California College of Arts and Crafts.
 Collier’s work is in the collection of the late Ed Bradley of 60 Minutes, The Honorable David Dinkins, The Honorable Councilman Al Vann, Whitney Houston, Carver Bank, Thelonious Monk Jr., Valerie Bell-Bey, and a host of others.
 Sadikisha has exhibited with such notable artists as Jacob Lawrence, Tom Feelings, Otto Neals, Bob Blackburn, Ernest Crichlow, Ann Tanksley, Ted Gunn, Vincent Smith, Varnette Honeywood and many others.
 President of the oldest African American art fair in NY, Fulton Art Fair 2011-2014 Her work has been sold at Sotheby’s auction house.
 Collier is a Producer at BCAT Cable network and her artwork has been featured on the hit show “New York Undercover.”

-JW Ford – USA
+Stephanie Kiah – USA

 Ernani Silva – Brazil

 Ernani Silva, artist, curator, educator and mentor was born in the hills outside of Rio de Janeiro.
 At four years of age he picked up the pencil, pen and natural fruit juices and applied them to paper, he has not stopped painting since.
 He had his first gallery showing in 1969.
 He also introduced painting as an alternative to violence for youth in the hills of Rio.
 Ernani is known for his freedom of expression and use of strong vibrant colors that move across the paper as if the figures were dancing or playing a musical instrument.
 He speaks several different languages and is passionate about art and art history.
 The language he speaks best is with his brush or with the paint applied directly from the tube to the canvas.
 In keeping with his commitment to his collectors, Ernani’s works are all originals on paper, wood or canvas.
-In 2014 he celebrates forty-five years of exhibiting his original work in the United States.
+In 2014 he celebrated forty-five years of exhibiting his original work in the United States.

 Danny Simmons – USA

 Danny Simmons, Jr., is an American abstract painter from Queens, NY, who coined his particular style of painting as “neo-African Abstract Expressionism.”
 His talent and passion for the arts reaches beyond the canvas; he is a published author, poet, painter and art philanthropist.
 The New York Times, in reviewing one of his art exhibitions, stated that Simmons “injects freshness” into his abstracts, and that they are “meticulously rendered and decoratively impressive.”
 Today, his works appear in prominent locales around the globe, including: Brooklyn Academy of Music, Brooklyn Museum, Chase Manhattan Bank, Deutsche Bank, Schomburg Center for Black Culture, The Smithsonian, United Nations, and, on an international scope has shown work in France, Amsterdam and Ghana.
-In 2015, he will serve as a scholarly consultant for the Smithsonian National Museum of African American History and Culture (NMAAHC) in Washington, DC.
+In 2015, he served as a scholarly consultant for the Smithsonian National Museum of African American History and Culture (NMAAHC) in Washington, DC.

 TAFA – Ghana